See a list of Business Administration Programs by Clicking Here!

 Associate degree programs in business administration can be taken online or on-site through colleges and universities across the country.
 The type of program and mode of delivery is up to you and recommend reading the following articles to help determine if classroom-based college courses or online programs are right for you: Which Type of Online Degree or Credential is Right For You? and Is an Online College or Traditional College Setting Best for You?

 Students earning a bachelor’s degree in business administration are equipped with broad business topics and deep analytical thinking about specific issues.
-A bachelor’s degree in business can be conferred as a Bachelor of Arts in Business Administration (BA) or a Bachelor of Science in Business Administration (BS).
-The difference between a Bachelor of Arts and Bachelor of Science in Business Administration is effectively up to the policies established by the college or university and the coursework involved in the program.
+A bachelor’s degree in business can be conferred as a Bachelor of Arts in Business Administration (BA), Bachelor of Business Administration (BBA), or a Bachelor of Science in Business Administration (BS).
+The difference between a Bachelor of Arts and Bachelor of Science in Business Administration resides within the design of the curriculum established by the college or university along with the contents of coursework involved in the degree.
 In general, a BS degree is a more technical and science-rich degree program while the subjects studied while in a BA degree program are more broad in nature.

 Earning a bachelor’s degree in business, you will be equipped with the business essentials to step into impactful roles in private institutions, public corporations, and non-profit businesses.
 Given the nature of the curriculum, you can expect to possess skills necessary to integrate into a variety of teams or roles from a business analyst, consultant, operations manager, marketing coordinator, financial analyst, or entrepreneur.